auriadih/tilastojulkisuuden-hallinta/README.md

-# Tilastojulkisuuden hallinta (TJH)
+# Tilastollinen tietosuoja

-Tilastojulkisuuden englanti-suomi -sanakirja | Statistical Disclosure Control English-Finnish Dictionary
+Tilastollisen tietosuojan englanti-suomi -sanakirja | Statistical Disclosure Control English-Finnish Dictionary

 *"The purpose of Statistical Disclosure Control (SDC) for microdata is to